tochris/falcon/README.md

 # Towards Trustworthy Predictions from Deep Neural Networks with Fast Adversarial Calibration

-This repository contains code used to run experiments in the paper "Towards Trustworthy Predictions from Deep Neural Networks with Fast Adversarial Calibration".
+This repository contains code used to run experiments in the paper "C. Tomani and F. Buettner, Towards Trustworthy Predictions from Deep Neural Networks with Fast Adversarial Calibration, AAAI 2021 (accepted)".

-[link]

 It contains executable training and evaluation scripts for FALCON model described in detail in the paper.